 Bambusa textilis

-The most popular cultivar of this species, ‘Gracilis’, also goes by the well-deserved name of Graceful Bamboo.
+The original species is called Weaver’s Bamboo, but the most popular cultivar of this species, ‘Gracilis’, goes by the well-deserved name of Graceful Bamboo.
 Tall, slender canes, in tight clumps, can get 30 feet tall, arching towards the top for a graceful aspect.
 Clumps are especially dense and compact, making the plant attractive and easy to manage.
 Thin culm walls make the poles more flexible but less useful for building.
 It is most widely grown as an ornamental.
-B. textilis is also one of the most cold-tolerant of the tropical (clumping) bamboo, hardy down to 10-15º F.
+Bambusa textilis is also one of the most cold-tolerant of the tropical (clumping) bamboo, hardy down to 10-15º F.

 Bambu tulda